green7ea/blog/README.md

 - cross compilation,
 - dependency installation.

-Ideally, at the end of all this, we can quickly and easily generate the desired programs.
+Ideally, at the end of all this, we can quickly and easily generate bug free programs.

-We've been trying to generate the desired programs since at least 1972, have come close a few times but have never truly managed.
-Thankfully for this talk, most of the time, the compiler, linker and build system aren't to blame.
+We've been trying to generate bug free programs since at least 1972, have come close a few times but have never truly managed.
+Thankfully, most of the time, the compiler, linker and build system aren't to blame.